Miller, collector tried to cheat system

 Sayers, the Hall of Fame Bears running back, said he spoke with the attorney this past week at the behest of former Bears safety Shaun Gayle, but he did not agree to sue the NFL.

-NIU gets votes
+NIU gets votes in AP poll

 After surviving Eastern Illinois 43-39 on Saturday in DeKalb, Northern Illinois received nine votes in the Associated Press top 25 poll.